The Cannon Group, Inc.: 1967–1979: Friedland/Dewey era

-1979–1985: Golan-Globus era
+1979–1987: Golan-Globus era

-By 1979, Cannon had hit serious financial difficulties, and Friedland and Dewey sold Cannon to Israeli cousins Menahem Golan (who had directed The Apple) and Yoram Globus for $500,000.
+By 1979, Cannon had hit serious financial difficulties, and Friedland and Dewey sold Cannon to Israeli cousins Menahem Golan and Yoram Globus for $500,000.
 The two cousins forged a business model of buying bottom-barrel scripts and putting them into production.
-They produced such films in a variety of genres, although their biggest successes were with action films; they tapped into a ravenous market for B movies in the 1980s.
+They produced such films in a variety of genres, although their biggest successes were with action films.
+They tapped into a ravenous market for B movies in the 1980s.
 After buying the rights to the 1974 film Death Wish, Cannon produced three sequels to it in the 1980s, all starring Charles Bronson.
-Despite negative reviews, these films were financially successful, especially Death Wish II (1982), which earned over $40 million on an $8 million budget.
+Despite receiving negative reviews from the critics, these films were financially successful, especially Death Wish II (1982), which earned over $40 million on an $8 million budget.

 Other major hits for Cannon were a series of action movies starring Chuck Norris, including Missing in Action (1984), Invasion U.S.A.
 (1985) and The Delta Force (1986).
 Missing in Action was criticized heavily as being a preemptive cash-in on the Rambo franchise.
 James Cameron's story treatment for Rambo: First Blood Part II was floating around Hollywood in 1983, which Golan and Globus reviewed and were "inspired" by.
 The writers of MIA even gave Cameron credit saying their film was inspired by his script treatment.
-But Cannon had initially put the prequel Missing in Action 2: The Beginning into production.
-Only after the two movies were completed had the company realized that the planned second movie was superior to the first one.
-So, the first movie produced became an awkward prequel.

 The Cannon Group ignited a worldwide ninja craze with "The Ninja Trilogy", a film series which consisted of Enter the Ninja (1981), Revenge of the Ninja (1983), and Ninja III: The Domination (1984), all starring Sho Kosugi, as well as American Ninja (1985) and its sequel American Ninja 2: The Confrontation (1987).
 Other action/adventure films they produced included the 3-D Treasure of the Four Crowns, King Solomon's Mines, and the vigilante thriller sequel Exterminator 2.

-The Cannon Group's biggest financial success has been with the 1986 action film Cobra, which starred Sylvester Stallone; not a low-budget film, it earned $160 million on a $25 million budget.
+The Cannon Group's biggest financial success was with the 1986 action film Cobra, which starred Sylvester Stallone; not a low-budget film, it earned $160 million on a $25 million budget.